11 Common Bicycle Brake Types and Their Uses

 4. Disc Brakes

-There are disc brakes for those not interested in rim brakes, like calipers and cantilevers.
-Disc brakes concentrate their braking force on the disc in the middle of your wheel.
+For those who are not interested in rim brakes, like calipers and cantilevers, there are disc brakes.
+Disc brakes concentrate their braking force on the disc in the middle of the wheel.

 This shift in braking emphasis has several advantages.